 Roth IRA Rules for Kids

 Of course, you can always contribute your own money toward the child’s account.
 For tax purposes, however, that would count as a gift.
-So you may have to file a gift tax return if you contributed more than $15,000 in 2019 to your child’s Roth IRA.
+So you may have to file a gift tax return if you contributed more than $17,000 in 2023 (up from $16,000 in 2022) to your child’s Roth IRA.
 This doesn’t necessarily mean you’d have to pay a gift tax, however.

-Recent tax laws shifted the lifetime gift tax exclusion to $11.40 million.
+Recent tax laws shifted the lifetime gift tax exclusion to $12.92 million in 2023 (up from $12.06 million in 2022).
 That’s how much you can gift to others before you have to pay a gift tax.

 Roth IRA for Kids Tax Rules